-Helpful information provided by Houston accident attorneys at the Baumgartner Law Firm
+Helpful information provided by the Houston accident attorneys at the Baumgartner Law Firm

-United States keeps track of statistics relating to car accidents, motorcycle accidents, & acts of war in an effort to improve safety.
-Although not surprising to a personal injury attorney, the statistics make crystal clear how deadly motorcycle accident can be.
+The United States keeps track of statistics relating to car accidents and motorcycle accidents in an effort to improve safety.
+Although not surprising to a personal injury attorney, the statistics make crystal clear how deadly a motorcycle accident can be.

-- Motorcycle riders are 35 times more likely to be killed in an accident when a driver of a passenger car.
+- Motorcycle riders are 35 times more likely to be killed in an accident than a driver of a passenger car.

 - Almost 90,000 motorcycle riders were killed in one year alone.

-- Over 10% of all accidents that occur in United States on the highways involve motorcycles.
+- Over 10% of all accidents that occur in the United States on the highways involve motorcycles.

 - A rider without a helmet is much more likely to die of a closed head injury than one wearing a helmet

-- Almost half of the fatal motorcycle accidents involve a passenger car or pickup truck turning into the motorcycle.
+- Almost half of the fatal motorcycle accidents involve a passenger car or pickup truck turning into a motorcycle.

 - A large number of fatalities involve no other vehicles.

 Alcohol and motorcycle accidents are also a factor that is disproportionately apparent in motorcycle crashes.
 Almost 1/3 of all fatal motorcycle accidents involve alcohol above the legal limit.
-Often, speed is accompanied by alcohol use as a factor in the fatal motorcycle wreck.
+Often, speed is accompanied by drunk driving as a factor in the fatal motorcycle wreck.

 To compound matters riding a bike on congested highways such as those in Houston, Texas increases the likelihood of a serious injury or wrongful death accident exponentially.
 The vast majority of motorcycle accidents occur because the other vehicles cannot see the motorcycle itself and act as if the bike is not even there.

-When traffic is congested the conspicuity factor becomes much greater and it becomes much more dangerous for anyone to ride a motorcycle.
+When traffic is congested the visibility factor becomes much greater and it becomes much more dangerous for anyone to ride a motorcycle.

-According to the Texas Department of Transportation there were over 10,000 motorcycle accidents that occurred last year.
+According to the Texas Department of Transportation, there were over 10,000 motorcycle accidents that occurred last year.
 Just fewer than 500 people were killed in Texas in motorcycle crashes.
-While over 2000 people were injured but not killed in Texas in that year.
+While over 2000 people were injured in Texas in that year.

-Each year riding motorcycles becomes more popular and there are more bikes on the roadway.
-Unfortunately with Texas explosive growth rate there are more and more motorist in general on the highway and our highway construction is not kept pace with our growth.
+Each year riding motorcycles become more popular and there are more bikes on the roadway.
+Unfortunately with Texas’s explosive growth rate, there are more and more motorists in general on the highway.
+Also, our highway construction is not kept pace with our growth.

-This situation has made riding motorcycles and metropolitan areas such as Houston, Dallas, Austin or San Antonio much more dangerous than it was just a few years ago.
+This situation has made riding motorcycles and metropolitan areas such as Houston, Dallas, Austin, and San Antonio much more dangerous than it was just a few years ago.